 During law school, Ms. Oakman interned at the San Diego Public Defender’s Office, the Alternate Public Defender’s Office, and the Law Office of Timothy Scott.
 She also participated in the post-bar program offered at the San Diego Public Defender’s Office.
 Throughout law school, Ms. Oakman worked as a volunteer for the non-profit California Western Community Law Project.

 Ms. Oakman is on the Board of the Conejo Free Clinic and member of the Thousand Oaks Chamber of Commerce.
+On the Board she is the Secretary and the Legal Director.
 In her spare time she volunteers at the Conejo Free Legal Clinic.

 In Fall 2015, Ms. Oakman started teaching as an Adjunct Professor at California Lutheran University.
-Ms. Oakman teaches Criminal Law and Procedure for the Criminal Justice Department.
-Starting 2017, Ms. Oakman is the pre-law coordinator at California Lutheran University.
+Ms. Oakman teaches Criminal Law and Procedure, Constitutional Law for Criminal Justice Majors, and Legal Reasoning for the Criminal Justice Department.
+Ms. Oakman was the Pre-Law Coordinator from 2017-2019 for California Lutheran University.

 Ms. Oakman represents clients in criminal matters; including infractions, misdemeanors, investigations, and serious felonies.
 Ms. Oakman also represents clients in family law matters, restraining order hearings, and guardianship proceedings.